Enrolling at WRCC

 Occurs on the first day of the course or when you receive your materials for distance or online courses.
 Students enrolling in accredited courses may access our Student Handbook below or in the office.

-On successful completion, of your course or full qualification Certificates, Transcripts of results and/or Statements of Attainment will be emailed to the email address supplied at the time of Enrolment.
+On successful completion, of your course or full qualification Certificates, Transcripts of results and/or Statements of Attainment will be send out to the postal address supplied at time of enrolment.
+Alternatively they can be emailed upon request.
+If a business is paying the enrolment fee the Transcript and/or Statement of Attainment will be sent to the relevant person in that business.
 If you do not have facilities to print your certificate Students can request a certificate to be printed and posted to their nominated address.
 Additionally, the college can reprint a certificate if the original is misplaced.
 However, the College reserves the right to charge a fee for this service.

 To help make WRCC a positive place to learn and work, we have developed a range of policies.